sl3yE/Zero-E/README.md

 2. Option 2: Run ZrE without any options
     - At the prompt, enter `y` to resume
 ### Restarting at a specified stage
-- Skipping to a specific stage will only work if doing so after running the script up to that point, and specifying the previous output directory.
-Skipping will error if running the script at that stage for the first time, as certain stages require files that won't yet exist.
+- Skipping to a specific stage will only work if doing so after running ZrE up to that point, and specifying the previous output directory.
+Skipping will error if running ZrE at that stage for the first time, as certain stages require files that won't yet exist.
 - ZrE will automatically create backups if it detects important output files that will be overwritten when running subsequent stages.

 **Option 1:**